nintendoSwitch12/NintendoSwitchGameHacking/Scripts/IDA_Related/Syscall_Tracer/README.md

 2. When all is said and done (when you want to delete all syscall break points), call `tracer.afterTrace()`

 ## How to find syscall wrapper
-You can start at the beginning of the code region and look around the SVCs where you find a lot of SVCs, or where you get stuck when you stop the game.
+You can start at the beginning of the code region and look around for a catalog of SVCs, or it is the location when you suspend the game using IDA.

-## Trouble shooting
+## Troubleshooting

 There is an issue with tracing not working under certain conditions.

-You can check two things
+You can check two things:

-1. Make sure your rebase is proper.
+1. Make sure your rebase address is correct.
 2. Check if the syscall wrapper area is properly undefined.
 If not, you can select it with the mouse and undefine it.